Beneficial Reuse of Excavated Material in Tidal Marsh Restoration Project

 Watch the video of the February 2024 Public Meeting to learn more about the Beneficial Reuse Project.

-The Beneficial Reuse Project takes the challenge of managing the excavated material and turns it into an opportunity speed up tidal marsh habitat restoration in the South San Francisco Bay.
+The Beneficial Reuse Project takes the challenge of managing the excavated material and turns it into an opportunity to speed up tidal marsh habitat restoration in the South San Francisco Bay.
 The Project will use the excavated material to raise the sunken, former salt production pond bottoms.
 Raising the pond bottoms and restoring tidal action to the ponds will enable tidal marsh habitat to develop for the benefit of many plant and animal species.

 Project Benefits